 Toronto Kidz offers two summer camp options based on age.
 Their kidz camp is for kids 5-10 years, while their junior camp is best suited for children ages 9-12.
 Younger campers enjoy rotating themes every week ranging from Pirates to Dinosaurs and everything in between, while the older campers focus on becoming well-rounded individuals through their activities centered around arts and crafts, science, outdoors, and even fitness!

 BGC Dovercourt Club hosts a fun and interactive summer camp that encompasses things like sports, gardening, arts, and even tutoring to ensure retention over school breaks!
-Stay tuned to their website for information regarding the 2022 summer camp.
+You can sign up now for these great camps!
+They even have 2 convenient locations to choose from!

 High Park Nature Centre has an incredibly interactive nature exploration camp for the outdoorsy kid in your family!
 The youngest age that they accept is 4 and the oldest is 16, making this a great option for a wide variety of kiddos.